Bird-scaring line tension device

 Image: Nelson Miranda

-The bird-scaring line (BSL) tension device can show whether a BSL is being used by measuring the tension of the BSL as it is towed through the water.
-The device can also show whether the vessel is night setting.
+The bird scaring line tension device can show whether a bird scaring line is being used.
+It shows this by measuring the tension of the bird scaring line as it is towed through the water.
+The device can also show if the vessel is night setting.

 The device can also be used to show the vessel is night setting because the time is also recorded.